codetalcott/datastar-bun-sdk/README.md

 A Bun-optimized SDK for interacting with Datastar services.
 This SDK provides a TypeScript interface for Datastar's realtime (SSE) hypermedia capabilities.

+## Project Status

+> ⚠️ **DEVELOPMENT PREVIEW** ⚠️
+>
+> This SDK is currently in early development and **not ready for production use**.
+It's being shared for evaluation and feedback purposes only.
+If extensive testing demonstrates that this SDK adds value to Bun-based Datastar stacks, it will be submitted for inclusion in the list of officially validated Datastar SDKs.
+>
+> Breaking changes may occur between versions without notice during this phase.

 ## Features

 - **Bun-Optimized**: Leverages Bun's native fetch API and performance features